Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 What do you say about that?

-The fact that the Republican leadership is letting Michelle Bachman make a second response here, just underlines that.
+The fact that the Republican leadership is letting Michelle Bachman make a second response here just underlines that.

-They are letting her make this speech because they're afraid to tell her not to, because they know how powerful these Tea Party people were in the power they had in the last election.
+Or Blendon Johnson, when he was the leader of the Senate, they are letting her make this speech because they're afraid to tell her not to, because they know how powerful these Tea Party people were in the power they had in the last election.

 What happened to diversity making us strong?

-Whatever happened to that, Bob.
+Whatever happened to that, Bob?

-One of the foundational building blocks of our great culture.
+I thought diversity was a pillar, one of the foundational building blocks of our great culture.

 Except when the Republicans exhibit some.

-We have some of Michelle Bachman and her response.
+Have some of Michelle Bachman and her response.

 Let me show you a chart.